shaandesai1/CNN_Magnetism_Project/README.md

 <img src="cnnarch.JPG">
 </p>

 <p align="center">Figx.
 Left: A regular 3-layer Neural Network.
 Right: A convolutional net arranges its neurons in three dimensions, as visualized in one of the layers.
 Every layer of a CNN transforms the 3-D input volume to a 3-D output volume of neuron activationss.
 In this example, the red input layer holds the image, so itds width and height would be the dimensions of the image and the depth would be 3 (Red,Green,Blue channels).
-Note: We can add an additional dimension for 4-D information (e.g. figures in x,y and z with a channels parameter) <p align="center">
+Note: We can add an additional dimension for 4-D information (e.g. figures in x,y and z with a channels parameter) </p>

 CNN’s have been used quite successfully for pattern recognition in images.
 For example, CNN’s trained on human faces were shown to detect facial characteristics within their filters [CITE].
 Given this, we thought CNN’s would be a great way to detect patterns (exchange interactions) in large images (electron density profiles).